TAKARATAKARA BIO INC.

 https://www.takarabio.com/learning-centers/gene-function/viral-transduction/retronectin-learning-center/technology-overview

 In the CAR-T cell therapy, the structure of CAR plays an important role to determine the target cancer type and demonstrate its therapeutic efficacy.
-As several CAR-T cell roducts become available on the market, it became known that relapses due to the low persistency of CAR-T cells is a clinical challenge.
+As several CAR-T cell products become available on the market, it became known that relapses due to the low persistency of CAR-T cells is a clinical challenge.
 Takara Bio has been developing the anti-cancer therapeutic product using a next-generation CAR technology in collaboration with Princess Margaret Cancer Centre (PM Cancer Centre) in Canada.
 A newly developed "JAK/STAT CAR" has a function to activate JAK/STAT signaling pathway which is one of critical pathways for proliferation and persistence of T lymphocytes (see Figure below).
 It has been reported that JAK/STAT CAR-T cells demonstrate enhanced antitumor activity through its increased proliferation and persistence of T lymphocytes in the preclinical study (Nat Med.
 2018 24(3):352-359).
+This JAK/STAT CAR is currently categorized as fifth-generation CAR (Br J Cancer.
+2019 120(1):26-37).
 Takara Bio has concluded a patent license agreement for this JAK/STAT cytokine signaling technology with University Health Network where PM Cancer Centre belongs.

 Takara Bio provides Contract Development and Manufacturing Organization (CDMO) services for gene therapy products using JAK/STAT technology and siTCR™ technology.
 Please refer to the following link for our CDMO service for gene therapy products.